-\textit{Conclusion.---} We have presented a thorough investigation of non-unitary random free fermion dynamics in $(2+1)$d.
-A protocol, based on mixed non-unitary dynamics, is designed to generate the critical steady states, evidenced by a typical entanglement entropy scaling of $S \sim L\log L$ and mutual information scaling of $I({\rm{points}}) \sim 1/r^3$.
+We have presented a thorough investigation of nonunitary random free-fermion dynamics in $(2+1)$D. A protocol, based on mixed nonunitary dynamics, is designed to generate the critical steady states, evidenced by a typical entanglement entropy scaling of $S \sim L\log L$ and mutual information scaling of $I({\rm{points}}) \sim 1/r^3$.
 These scaling behaviors are found to be universal on different lattice geometries, and robust by varying parameters.
-To uncover the nature of criticality and the entanglement structure of the steady state, we exploit a combination of non-linear master equation and a physical picture based on quasi-particle pairs dynamics.
+To uncover the nature of criticality and the entanglement structure of the steady state, we exploit a combination of nonlinear master equation and a physical picture based on quasiparticle pairs dynamics.

-We further investigate the stability of Dirac semi-metal and metal with finite fermi surface subjected to imaginary random perturbation.
-We find that when the randomness is strong enough, they all flow to the same critical states found in the mixed non-unitary dynamics.
-It would be interesting to introduce interaction in the random free fermion dynamics and examine the stability of the critical phase.
+We further investigate the stability of Dirac semi-metal and metal with finite Fermi surface subjected to imaginary random perturbation.
+We find that when the randomness is strong enough, they all flow to the same critical states found in the mixed nonunitary dynamics.
+It would be interesting to introduce interaction in the random free-fermion dynamics and examine the stability of the critical phase.
 We leave this for the future study.

-Remarkably, our results can be easily generalized into higher spatial dimensions (see Supple.
-Mat.
-Sec.
-H).
+Remarkably, our results can be easily generalized into higher spatial dimensions (see Appendix~\ref{app:higher}).
 A simple scaling analysis of the nonlinear master equation with a convolution-like term leads to $f(r) \sim 1/r^{d+1}$.
-Taking this value into the integral of Eq.\eqref{eq:quasi-particle}, it gives rise to $S \sim L^{d-1}\ln L$ for any spatial dimensions.
+Taking this value into the integral of Eq.~\eqref{eq:quasi-particle}, it gives rise to $S \sim L^{d-1}\ln L$ for any spatial dimensions.

-\textit{Acknowledgments.---} We thank Adam Nahum for fruitful discussion.
-Q.T. and W.Z. is supported by the foundation of Westlake University.
-X.C. thanks Matthew Fisher, Yaodong Li and Andrew Lucas for collaborations on related projects.